psychemedia/storytelling-notes/gawain_and_carle_of_carlisle.md

 Knokc at gates, scene with porter: Gawain nice, Kay up for a fight, porter telling them they'll all be sorry.

-Brought in, shocked to see 4 wild animals round the fire: a bull, a boar, a lion and a bear. he Carle treated them like dogs as thy got up and snappd at the knights and the Bishop.
+Brought in, shocked to see 4 wild animals round the fire: a bull, a boar, a lion and a bear.
+The Carle treated them like dogs as thy got up and snappd at the knights and the Bishop.

 Carle was a giant - two yards across and 9 yards tall.
 No pillar supported the root thicker than his thighs.